redvypr/redvypr/README.md

 ------------

-Sampling data does always require the similar tasks.
+Sampling data from sensors does always require the similar tasks.

 - Reading data from sensors
 - Saving the data